Dear Organizing Coach: Will I Ever Learn How to Have a Balanced Life?

 First, let me applaud you for realizing you might need help on your path to a balanced life.
 It’s never easy to recognize when you can’t do it all on your own.

-It sounds like you have so many things going on that an attention deficit disorder (ADHD or ADD) coach could provide you with a guiding hand.
-A coach can help you set goals, create systems and structures for everyday tasks, stay motivated, and stay on track.
+It sounds like you have so many things going on that an attention deficit hyperactivity disorder (ADHD or ADD) coach could provide you with a guiding hand.
+An ADHD coach can help you set goals, create systems and structures for everyday tasks, stay motivated, and stay on track.
 He or she can also provide that necessary accountability that keeps us from giving up.

 Some coaches prefer weekly meetings with mini check-ins between appointments.
 Also, coaching can be done virtually — either by phone or computer — if you can’t find a professional nearby.
 Do what works best for your schedule.
 Most importantly, please remember that finding a coach is a very personal decision.
 Don’t hesitate to ask lots of questions to find the right fit.

 Organization guru Leslie Josel, of Order Out of Chaos, will answer questions from ADDitude readers about everything from paper clutter to disaster-zone bedrooms and from mastering to-do lists to arriving on time every time.

 Updated on December 19, 2019